mne-tools/mne-python/doc/source/contributing.rst

     make html

    Once it is compiled for the first time, subsequent compiles will only recompile what has changed.
-Thats it!
+That's it!
 You are now ready to hack away.

 Workflow summary
 ----------------